Myinsaing Kingdom: Second Mongol invasion (1300–1301)

-Dry zone power
+Dry Zone power

-Myinsaing was now the undisputed power in central dry zone of the country.
+Myinsaing was now the undisputed power in central Dry Zone of the country.
 At Pagan, Saw Hnit remained as "king" but in reality, he was now a mere governor.
 In the north, the brothers took over Tagaung but could not go any farther north as several Shan states now dominated the entire arc surrounding the Irrawaddy valley.
 In the south, they gained nominal allegiance of the rulers of Prome (Pyay) and Toungoo (Taungoo).
-They did not attempt to recover Lower Burma, which was now Ramanya, the coastal kingdom founded by the ethnic Mons.
+They had no control farther south, which was now controlled by the Kingdom of Martaban.

 The triumvirate's rule lasted for a few more years in spite of Thihathu's ambitions.
-The youngest brother assumed a royal title in 1306, and proclaimed himself king on 20 October 1309.
+The youngest brother, Thihathu, assumed a royal title in 1306, and proclaimed himself king on 20 October 1309.
 The proclamation ended the charade of Saw Hnit's nominal status as king.
-While it is not known what the two elder brothers made of the proclamation, after Athinkhaya's death in 1310, Thihathu emerged as the primary leader of central Burma.
+While it is not known what the two elder brothers (Athinkhaya and Yazathingyan) made of the proclamation, after Athinkhaya's death in 1310, Thihathu emerged as the primary leader of central Burma.
 Yazathingyan faded into the background, and died two years later.

 The undisputed reign lasted about three years.
 In 1315, Thihathu's eldest biological son Saw Yun set up a rival base in Sagaing.
-By 1317, Saw Yun had survived two attacks by his father's forces, and the central dry zone was again divided: the Sagaing Kingdom in the north and the Pinya Kingdom in the south.
+By 1317, Saw Yun had survived two attacks by his father's forces, and the central Dry Zone was again divided: the Sagaing Kingdom in the north and the Pinya Kingdom in the south.